-Name of lecturer Prof. Dr. Florian Kapmeier

-Building 5, office 111, Tel.: 07121 271 3104

-Florian.Kapmeier@reutlingen-university.de

-Language of instruc- tion English

-Credits (ECTS) 5 ECTS

-Total workload and breakdown 150 h (60 h Presence, 90 h Self Study)

-Contact hours 4 hours per week (SWS)

-Learning outcomes of the course

-Upon completion of this strategy course, participants will have developed the following competencies:

-Professional competencies:

-Students are introduced to systems thinking and the system dy- namics modeling methodology.
+Name of lecturer Prof. Dr. Florian Kapmeier Building 5, office 111, Tel.: 07121 271 3104 Florian.Kapmeier@reutlingen-university.de Language of instruc- English Credits (ECTS) 5 ECTS Total workload and breakdown 150 h (60 h Presence, 90 h Self Study) Contact hours 4 hours per week (SWS) Learning outcomes of the course Why do so many business and/or sustainability strategies fail?
+Why do we see so few high sustainability impact actions that transform markets and organizations towards environmental and social sustainability, despite evidence of successful efforts?
+Why do so many actions fail to produce lasting results?
+Why do many businesses suffer from periodic crises, fluctuating sales, earnings, and morale?
+Why do some firms grow while others stagnate?
+How do once-dominant firms lose their competitive edge?
+How could companies avoid being accused of "greenwashing"?
+How can firms assess high-leverage policies against the climate crisis?
+And how can a firm identify and design high-leverage policies, policies that are not thwarted by unanticipated side effects?
+Accelerating economic, technological, social, and environmental change challenge managers to learn at increasing rates (the "great acceleration").
+And we must increasingly learn how to design and manage complex systems with multiple feedback effects, long time delays, and nonlinear responses to our decisions.
+Yet learning in such environments is difficult, precisely because we never confront many of the consequences of our most important decisions.
+Effective learning in such environments requires methods to develop systems thinking, to represent and assess such dynamic complexity - and tools managers can use to accelerate learning throughout an organization.
+Upon completion of this strategy course, participants will have developed the following competencies: Professional competencies: Students are introduced to systems thinking and the system dy- namics modeling methodology.
 They apply system dynamics to corporate challenges in the area of strategy, corporate environmental sustainability, organizational change, and policy design.
 Students will learn to visualize a business organization in terms of the structures and policies that create dynamics and regulate per- formance.

-In particular, they will improve their understanding of the ways in which an organization's performance is related to its internal structure and operating policies as well as those of sustainability, customers, competitors, and suppliers.
+In particular, they will improve their understanding of the which an organization's performance is related to its interest structure and operating policies as well as those of sust customers, competitors, and suppliers.